openshift/openshift-extras/README.md

-# Originator
+# oo-install

-The Originator is a helper app that is invoked when a user starts up the OpenShift Origin VM.
-This app guides the user through a few different Origin deployment options.
+This package is a general-purpose installation tool for [OpenShift](http://www.openshift.com/).
+It supports a number of deployment scenarios and is extensible through the definition of installer Workflows.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'oo-originator'
+    gem 'oo-install'

 And then execute: